Student Excuse For Confidential Medical Service

 Vision and Hearing Screening

 A student’s vision and hearing can be appraised by the school nurse or other persons authorized and licensed to perform vision and hearing screening.
-All students in first, fourth and seventh grades will receive vision and hearing screening.
+All students in first and fourth grades will receive vision and hearing screening.
+All students in seventh grade will also receive vision screening.
 In addition, SFUSD will provide vision and hearing screening for students from all other grades referred for vision and hearing concerns.
 A student will be excused from vision or hearing screening if the parent/guardian/caregiver communicates in writing to the school’s principal that they do not wish their child to be screened.
 (CA Education Code 49455 and 49452)

 California Oral Health Requirement/Documented Dental Checkup